ddhjy/chat-any/README_en.md

 ## Features

 - **Content Collection**: Automatically read selected text (or clipboard text), folders, or file contents.
-- **Centralized Editing**: Aggregate the collected content into a `context.txt` file, stored in the user's `Documents/Chat Any` directory, and edit it with Cursor.
+- **Centralized Editing**: Aggregate the collected content into a `context.md` file, stored in the user's `Documents/Chat Any` directory, and edit it with Cursor.
-- **Append Content**: Supports appending new content to the existing `context.txt` file for continuous editing.
+- **Append Content**: Supports appending new content to the existing `context.md` file for continuous editing.

 ## Demo